 There are a number of services that report status information.

-Procedures to initialise a module to comply with FIPS 140-2 Level 2
+6.2 Procedures to initialize a module to comply with FIPS 140-2 Level 2

 The nShield enabled application must perform the following services, for more information refer to the nShield User Guide.